 - Publicize incidents and cyberattacks within your institution.
 Communicate cyber threat and data loss prevention for G Suite.

-- Discover new ways to measure cybersecurity knowledge of campus staff.
+- Discover new ways to measure the cybersecurity knowledge of campus staff.

 - Provide comprehensive post-incident training, including requirements to disable network access and all wireless connections, unplug physical computers, turn off file and applications sync.

-When evaluating data protection solutions, learn more on all-in-one GFSE security and backup and cloud security solutions: Spinbackup solutions for Higher Education and see this page to try a 15-day free trial.
+When evaluating data protection solutions, learn more on all-in-one GFSE security, G Suite backup, and cloud security solutions: Spinbackup solutions for Higher Education and see this page to try a 15-day free trial.
 Ensure you are fully protected with a GDPR compliant G Suite backup solution!